Analyzing Wildfire Risks

 At a glance:

-- Neara Analytics enables network-wide risk exposure analysis, scenario modelling tools, 3D inspection tools, work prioritization and triaging, and operational dashboards, all in one integrated platform.
+- Neara enables network-wide risk exposure analysis, scenario modeling tools, 3D inspection tools, work prioritization and triaging, and operational dashboards, all in one integrated platform.

 - Engineering-grade digital twin simulates various wildfire-ignition scenarios across the network.